vkakerbeck/ml-agents/docs/Training-Imitation-Learning.md

    Additionally, set `batches_per_epoch`, which controls how much training to do each moment.
 Increase the `max_steps` option if you'd like to keep training the Agents for a longer period of time.
-8. Launch the training process with `mlagents-learn config/online_bc_config.yaml --train --slow`, and press the :arrow_forward: button in Unity when the message _"Start training by pressing the Play button in the Unity Editor"_ is displayed on the screen
+8. Launch the training process with `mlagentsdev-learn config/online_bc_config.yaml --train --slow`, and press the :arrow_forward: button in Unity when the message _"Start training by pressing the Play button in the Unity Editor"_ is displayed on the screen